 Alert Strategies¶

 When monitors detect anomalies, they automatically create incident records.
-By associating monitors with alert strategies, you can ensure that relevant alert notifications are sent to designated targets in a timely manner.
+By associating monitors with alert strategies, you can ensure that relevant alert notifications are sent to the specified targets in a timely manner.

-The configuration of alert strategies not only provides basic functions such as name, description, time zone, and action permissions, but also supports flexible definition of notification methods from two dimensions: alert levels and notification targets.
-In addition, you can configure escalation notification functionality for alert strategies to handle emergencies.
-At the same time, alert strategies allow you to customize the time when notifications are sent to meet the needs of different scenarios.
+The configuration of alert strategies not only provides basic functions such as name, description, time zone, and operational permissions but also supports flexible definition of notification methods from two dimensions: alert level and notification targets.
+In addition, you can configure escalation notification functionality for alert strategies to deal with emergencies.
+At the same time, alert strategies allow you to customize the timing of notifications to meet the needs of different scenarios.

-For continuously occurring incidents or specific alert conditions, you can set up repeat alert rules to control notification frequency flexibly.
-When sending notifications, you can also choose whether to aggregate notification content, thereby more efficiently and concisely conveying information to recipients.
+For continuously occurring anomaly events or specific alert conditions, you can set up repeat alert rules to flexibly control the frequency of notifications.
+When sending notifications, you can also choose whether to aggregate notification content to convey information to recipients more efficiently and concisely.

 Start Creating¶